Chuukese language: Classification

 Chuukese is an Austronesian language of the Micronesian subbranch.
-It is one of the dialects making up the Chuukic subgroup of Micronesian languages, together with its close relatives like Woleaian, Carolinian.
+It is one of the dialects making up the Chuukic subgroup of Micronesian languages, together with its close relatives like Woleaian, and Carolinian.

 Phonology

 Chuukese has the unusual feature of permitting word-initial geminate (double) consonants.
 The common ancestor of Western Micronesian languages is believed to have had this feature, but most of its modern descendants have lost it.